Rolls-Royce Corniche: Corniche V (2000–2002)

 The fifth series to bear the Corniche name made its debut in January 2000.
 At the time of its release, it was the most expensive vehicle offered by Rolls-Royce, with a base price of US$359,900.
-384 Corniche V were made with the last 45 being designated as "Final Series" Corniches and production ended in August 2002, after Bentley had become a subsidiary of Volkswagen AG and took over the Crewe manufacturing site while the rights to the Rolls-Royce name and trademarks were licensed by Rolls-Royce Aero Engines to BMW, building their cars in a new factory built by BMW on the Goodwood Estate near Chichester, West Sussex.
+384 Corniche V were made, with the last 45 being designated as "Final Series" Corniches.
+Production ended in August 2002, after Bentley had become a subsidiary of Volkswagen AG and taken over the Crewe manufacturing site.
+The rights to the Rolls-Royce name and trademarks were licensed by Rolls-Royce Aero Engines to BMW, building their cars in a new factory built by BMW on the Goodwood Estate near Chichester, West Sussex.